Logolo/ovpnauth/README.md

 Once the development headers, compiler and `make` are installed, you should be able to compile the application by running `make`.
-By default, a statically linked executable is built, but a dynamic executable can be built with `make dynamic`, and the test suite can be run with `make tests`.
-The test suite was written for GNU/Linux, and is unlikely to be very portable.
+By default, a statically linked executable is built, but a dynamic executable can be built with `make dynamic`.
+The test suite script was written for GNU/Linux and has only been tested on two distributions, so it is unlikely to be very portable.
+You can skip the tests and just compile the binary with `make ovpnauth`.
+Tests can be run at any time with `make tests` or by executing the `tests.sh` script with bash.

 Installation
 ------------